axelclark/ex338/web/templates/page/2018_rules.html.md

   3. **b.
 DRAFT PICK TRADES:** If relegation results in Owners that traded draft picks in different leagues, the traded picks will take place at the end of the round.
 EX: I trade my 1st round pick away and get a 10th round pick in return and I get relegated to B.  The Owner I traded with would get my 1st round pick at the end of the 1st round.
 I would get the 10th round pick I traded for at the end of the 10th round.
 If both teams involved in the trade stay in the same league, or both get relegated, they would swap actual picks.
 If multiple Owners have supplemental picks, the order will be in reverse of the picks in that round.

   4. **c.
-END OF SEASON** If an Owners gets relegated from A to B, but finishes in the money in League A after actual MLB results are recorded, that Owner will automatically move up to A (after their relegation season) as the #1 team, regardless of actual position in B.   If an Owner finishes in the top 10 in A, but does not play the following season, the 11th place Owner will remain in A and a new Owner will be added to B.
+END OF SEASON** If an Owners gets relegated from A to B or B to C, but finishes in the money after actual MLB results are recorded, that Owner will automatically move up to the next league (after their relegation season) as the #1 team, regardless of actual position in B or C.   If an Owner finishes in the top 10 in A or B, but does not play the following season, the 11th place Owner will remain in A or B and a new Owner will be added to B or C.